Lemon Avenue Trail Review

 Nearby Trails: Bachman Lake, Bachman Greenbelt Trail

 The map above is for the overall Lemmon Avenue Streetscape documentation, and make note that it’s oriented with north on the left, and south to the right.
-Lemmon Avenue Trail is also on Open Street Maps, and on there Lemmon Avenue Trail extends all the way down to Mockingbird and Colville Avenue.
+The trail is also on Open Street Maps, it shows it extending all the way down to Mockingbird and Colville Avenue.
 The trail mileage I’m using above is based on distance from Shorecrest and Webb Chapel at the lake, down to University and Lemmon, to match the above map.
-You can use the crosswalk at University and continue south if you want to for additional distance.
+There is a protected crosswalk at University if you want to continue to the south.

 As of April 23, 2026 the art has not been reinstalled

-At University the trail crosses over to the west side of Lemmon.
-Based on the official map, the trail ends here at University, but if you proceed on that sidewalk (which also has similar lighting to the Lemmon Avenue Trail, hence the confusion), you can get to the Frontiers of Flight Museum, and even continue around past the new Primary Gateway for the airport (the triangle with red artistic structures at Lemon and Mockingbird) and go all the way down Mockingbird and into Love Field.
-That is how the Open Street Map version looks.
+Based on the official map, the trail ends at University, but if you cross over, you can continue on that sidewalk to the Frontiers of Flight Museum, the new Primary Gateway for the airport (the triangle with red artistic structures at Lemon and Mockingbird) and go all the way down Mockingbird and into Love Field.
+This is how the Open Street Map version looks.

-There are talks to turn Lemmon Avenue into an art trail, with more public art dotted along Lemmon Avenue to greet new arrivals to Dallas.
-Friends of Bachman Lake is also having talks on how to further connect the area to other trail networks in the city, for instance the Campion Trail to the west, Northaven Trail to the north, or the Trinity Strand trail to the South.
+While the trail is complete, there may be additional enhancements in the future.
+There are discussions to turn Lemmon Avenue into an art trail, adding more public art to the area.
+Additional plans are also being made for additional connections in the area to other trail networks in the city, for instance the Campion Trail to the west, Northaven Trail to the north, or the Trinity Strand trail to the South.

-It’s nice to see investments coming to Northwest Dallas, and one day hopefully it will be part of the regional Veloweb for even more options to move around town by bike or foot.
+It’s nice to see investments coming to Northwest Dallas, and one day hopefully it will be part of the regional Veloweb allowing for greater connectivity for all metroplex residents.

 Discover more from North Texas Trails